kougianos/ds-thesis/README.md

 OR

 2. **Download .exe file created with Pyinstaller (works only on Windows).**
 You don't need to have anything else installed on your machine.
+*Disclaimer: CPU and RAM information are not supported when running tha application as .exe, due to a probable bug.*
 - Download file from https://grizzledwizard.eu/docs/kougianos_thesis.zip (~350MB)
 - Unzip file.
 - Open folder and locate file named *mainCLI.exe*, and double click on it.